-American dippers were once prevalent on French and Rapid Creeks.
+American dippers were once prevalent on French and Rapid creeks.
 The absence of dippers on Rapid Creek is likely due to the creation of the Pactola Dam which has caused erratic and lower stream flows.
 The loss of breeding birds on French Creek is likely due to pollution, sedimentation, and the construction of Stockade Lake Dam (Backlund 2007).
 American dippers in the Black Hills were found to be generally tolerant of human activity as long as it is not excessive.
 The placement of nesting boxes on the underside of bridges over water can provide nesting opportunities where no natural nest sites exist.

 - In 1997, the Department of Game, Fish and Parks with the assistance of the Spearfish Canyon Preservation Trust placed nest boxes for American dippers under bridges along Spearfish Creek.
 Since then, additional nest boxes have been placed along Whitewood and Rapid Creeks. - From 2002 through 2005, 52 dippers were banded and monitored to assess dipper biology, habitat use, and movement in the Black Hills. - In 2002 and 2005, feathers and blood samples were taken for DNA analysis.
-Results from the analysis suggested that the Black Hills population of American dippers is a distinct population of dipper. - State Wildlife Grant Project T-17-R (2004-2009) intensive field monitoring took place to document nesting success, general behavior, longevity, dipper movement and territoriality. - · Macroinvertebrates were sampled from Spearfish and Whitewood creeks in 2009. - Palmer and Javed (2014) modeled the long-term survival of the Black Hills American dipper population using data from the tracked 2002 color-banded cohorts.
+Results from the analysis suggested that the Black Hills population of American dippers is a distinct population of dipper. - State Wildlife Grant Project T-17-R (2004-2009) intensive field monitoring took place to document nesting success, general behavior, longevity, dipper movement and territoriality. - Macroinvertebrates were sampled from Spearfish and Whitewood creeks in 2009. - Palmer and Javed (2014) modeled the long-term survival of the Black Hills American dipper population using data from the tracked 2002 color-banded cohorts.

 - In 2015, as part of a collaborative climate change assessment, Amy Symstad (USGS, Northern Prairie Wildlife Research Center) conducted a Climate Change Vulnerability Assessment for the American Dipper and determined that they have a moderate vulnerability to climate change.
-The American dipper's adaptive capacity in the Black Hills is primarily hampered by its low population size and the lack of appropriate habitat if climate change makes its current habitat unsuitable (see Stamm et al. 2015). - State Wildlife Grant Project T-76-R1 (in progress) is conducting surveys of selected Black Hills riparian areas for nesting American Dippers.
-Nest site occupancy and success will be monitored in the current known breeding areas as well as any newly located sites to better describe the current distribution of American Dippers in the Black Hills of South Dakota.
+The American dipper's adaptive capacity in the Black Hills is primarily hampered by its low population size and the lack of appropriate habitat if climate change makes its current habitat unsuitable (see Stamm et al. 2015). - State Wildlife Grant Project T-76-R1 conducted surveys of selected Black Hills riparian areas for nesting American Dippers.
+Nest site occupancy and success were monitored in the current known breeding areas as well as any newly located sites to better describe the current distribution of American Dippers in the Black Hills of South Dakota. - During the summer of 2019, local birding groups place 62 nest boxes at new sites and at existing sites to replace old boxes in need of replacement.

-For delisting there needs to be evidence of a self-sustaining population on Whitewood and Spearfish Creeks for at least 5 years in a 6-year timespan.
+For delisting there needs to be evidence of a self-sustaining population on Whitewood and Spearfish creeks for at least 5 years in a 6-year timespan.
 In addition there needs to be evidence of a self-sustaining population established on at least one additional river drainage over a similar timeframe.

-A self-sustaining population is defined as one that maintains or increases it numbers over a period of time without significant human intervention (i.e. release of individuals to supplement population numbers), with the exception of birds produced by the use of manmade nesting structures.
+A self-sustaining population is defined as one that maintains or increases its numbers over a period of time without significant human intervention (i.e. release of individuals to supplement population numbers), with the exception of birds produced by the use of human-made nesting structures.